madskristensen/LessCompiler/README.md

 1. The .less file starts with an `_` like `_variables.less`
 2. The .less file isn't part of any project
-3. A comment in the .less file with the word `nocompile` is found
+3. A comment in the .less file with the word `no-compile` is found

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md)